 If you register and then totally withdraw from all classes, your eligibility for aid will be RECALCULATED based on the number of days you attended class.
 If you withdraw on or after the first class day, you may have to repay a portion of any cash financial aid received.
 See Return of Title IV Funds below.
 If you totally withdraw, you should consult the definition of Satisfactory Academic Progress to determine if your withdrawal will affect your eligibility for future aid.

 Developmental Studies Standards of Progress—Financial aid recipients may take a maximum of 30 credit hours in developmental coursework.
-Developmental courses (designated by course numbers below 100, MAT 050) are included in the calculation of satisfactory academic progress.
-Students enrolled in developmental courses must receive grades of A, B, or C to remain in good standing.
+Developmental courses (designated by course numbers below 100, DMA 060) are included in the calculation of satisfactory academic progress, but they will not count toward the time frame.
+Students enrolled in developmental courses must receive grades of A, B, C, or P (in the case of DMA or DRE courses) to remain in good standing.

-English as a Second Language—If a student enrolls in ESL coursework while enrolled in an eligible program of study, he/she may also receive FSA program funds.
-In this case, ESL courses are treated as remedial (developmental) coursework and will not count towards the student's 150% timeframe.
+English as a Foreign Language—If a student enrolls in EFL coursework while enrolled in an eligible program of study, he/she may also receive FSA program funds.
+In this case, EFL courses below the 100 level (ex.
+EFL 095) are treated as remedial (developmental) coursework and will not count towards the student's 150% timeframe, but they will be included in the calculation of satisfactory academic progress.
+EFL courses at the 100 level or above (ex.
+EFL 101) are not considered developmental.

-Developmental hours in excess of total semester credit hours cannot be counted towards enrollment status for federal and state grants or for the cost of attendance for any campus-based programs or loan programs.
+Developmental hours in excess of total semester credit hours cannot be counted towards enrollment status for federal and state grants or for the cost of attendance for any campus-based programs.

 Transfer students—All transfer students will be considered to be making satisfactory progress based on the number of credit hours accepted toward their current program of study.

 Change of Majors—Students who change their major are still responsible for maintaining satisfactory academic progress in accordance with the procedures as outlined.
-A review of satisfactory academic progress will be based on the student's current program of study.
+A review of satisfactory academic progress will be based on the student's current active and primary program of study.
 A student changing from an associate program into a diploma or certificate program may lose federal and state eligibility immediately upon making the change.
+Academic progress is calculated on the student’s active program.

 IT IS ALWAYS IN THE BEST INTEREST OF THE STUDENT TO CONTACT THE FINANCIAL AID OFFICE BEFORE CHANGING PROGRAMS AND/OR WITHDRAWING FROM ANY COURSES.

-You will be placed on Financial Aid Warning following the first term of failure to maintain cumulative satisfactory academic progress (you do not meet all three SAP requirements) or the first time after getting back in good standing.
+Students who do not meet the cumulative 2.0 GPA and 67% completion rate minimum each term will be placed on financial aid WARNING.
+Students who do not meet the minimum requirements their next term of attendance, will not be eligible for financial aid. .
 A student will be granted only one term to regain satisfactory academic progress.
 The term is known as the "Warning" term.
 Financial aid may be received during this Warning term.

 Probation on an Appeal